cthulhustig/autojimmy/README.md

 * Python 3.11+ (3.8+ _should_ be ok, ymmv)
 * Pip (Python package installer)

+> [!IMPORTANT]
+> If you're using Python 3.12 see [Installing requirements.txt fails for Python 3.12](#windows-installing-requirements-txt-fails-for-python-3-12)

 ### Step 1: Download the Auto-Jimmy Source Code
 Downloading the source code can be done either by cloning the repo with git or downloading a zip archive.